shiltemann/training-material/topics/proteomics/tutorials/proteogenomics/proteogenomics_dbcreation/tutorial.md

 >   2. Click **Execute** and inspect the resulting files after they turn green with the **View data** icon: <img src="../../../images/view_icon.png" height=30>
 >
->>       **Comments**: Three FASTA files are created through the CustomProDB tool: a variant FASTA
+>>       **Comments**: Three FASTA files are generated through the CustomProDB tool: a variant FASTA
 >>      file for short indels, a Single Amino acid Variant (SAV) FASTA file, an Sqlite file (genome
 >>      mapping and variant mapping) for mapping proteins to genome and an RData file for variant protein
 >>      coding sequences.
-Similar to the genomic mapping, a variant mapping file is also created from
+Similar to the genomic mapping, a variant mapping file is also generated from
 >>      CustomProDB.
 This SQLite file is also converted to tabular format and made SearchGUI-compatible.
 This
 >>      variant annotation file will be used to visualize the variants in the Multi-omics Visualization
 >>      Platform (in-house visualization platform developed by Galaxy-P senior developers).